Fox's Book of Martyrs

 additional articles of complaint.

-1. That military executions were ordered
+1. That military executions were ordered against all Protestant shoemakers who should

-against all Protestant shoemakers who should refuse to contribute to the Masses
+refuse to contribute to the Masses of St. Crispin.

-2. that the Protestants were forbid to work on popish holy days, even in harvest time,
+to work on popish holy days, even in harvest time, under very heavy penalties,

-under very heavy penalties, which occasioned great inconveniences, and
+which occasioned great inconveniences, and considerably

-considerably prejudiced public business.
+prejudiced public business.

-3. That several Protestant ministers had
+3. That several Protestant ministers

-been dispossessed of their churches, under pretence
+had been dispossessed of their churches, under

-of their having been originally founded and built by
+originally founded and built by Roman Catholics.

 The